dell-research-harvard/linktransformer/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please create a new issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License- see the LICENSE file for details.

 ## Acknowledgments
 The sentence-transformers library and HugginFace for providing pre-trained NLP models